Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -rt all_1 -tb \
         ANNOgesic

-It will generate four different kinds of gff files and tables.
+Four different kinds of gff files and tables will be generated.

 ::